MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-compose.md

 $ docker-compose build
 ```

 Start containers.
-If the above step was skipped, the build will happen now.
+If the above step was skipped, the image build will happen now.

 ```sh
 $ docker-compose up